wesdeir/clicker/README.md

 > **Adaptive Intelligence • Statistical Mimicry**

-Mimic is a sophisticated auto-clicker designed for Minecraft 1.8.9 PvP that uses statistical distributions and adaptive algorithms to replicate human clicking patterns.
-Built specifically to target anti-cheat systems like MMC's AGC with variance-based detection [web:75].
+Mimic is a sophisticated auto-clicker designed for Minecraft PvP that uses statistical distributions and adaptive algorithms to replicate human clicking patterns.
+Built specifically to target anti-cheat systems like MMC's AGC with variance-based detection.

 ---

-## 🎯 Features
+## Features

 ### **Core Functionality**
 - **Hold-to-Click Activation** - Natural left-click hold interface using pynput [web:112]